-Judge Cole serves on the planning committee of the National Conference of State Tax Judges, and as the American Bar Association State and Local Tax Committee's liason to the National Conference of State Tax Judges.
+Judge Cole serves on the planning committee of the National Conference of State Tax Judges, and is active with the American Bar Association State and Local Tax Committee.

 He also serves as a member of the House of Delegates of the the Louisiana State Bar Association, and in 2013 Judge Cole received the Southwest Louisiana Bar Association's Outstanding Service Award for work to improve indigent defense funding.
 He is the Treasurer of the Tax Section of the Louisiana State Bart Association.
 Cade has served as a member of U.S. Senator Bill Cassidy's vetting committee for Louisiana's federal judicial nominations.

 Judge Cole has served as DeQuincy City Magistrate, Vinton Town Attorney, and Sulphur City Attorney.